cdn77/dicc/docs/user/03-services-and-dependencies.md

 the service's type, although I will have to think hard on all the ramifications of such a capability.

+Decorators may be given a numeric _priority_ to influence the order in which they are applied to decorated services.
+The `priority` option defaults to zero, and decorators are applied in descending order of priority.
+There are no predetermined priority levels, you can simply choose whichever numbers make sense for your use case.
+You can e.g. use negative numbers for decorators which need to run later than any default-priority decorators etc. The order of decorators with the same priority is undefined.

 **Next**: [Config and compilation][1]